whiprandolph/bestseller/Part 1 - This Is Who We Really Are/04 - Imagine If Pervasive Generosity Was Normal.md

 I started life bright and hopeful, thinking that things in the United States weren't so bad, and troubles with corruption, crime and pollution could be fixed.
 But then I kept reading about endless corruption, and I didn't see a way out.
 Every political party seemed to be more part of the problem than part of a solution.
 Politicians kept getting corrupted after they were elected, and incorruptible politicians were killed.
 And the more I studied, the more I realized it had always been this way throughout America's history.

-I just kept seeing the same patterns of greed, discrimination, and corruption in every unhealthy culture, from Peru to North Korea to Russia to the USA.
+I just kept seeing the same patterns of greed, discrimination, and corruption in every unhealthy culture, from Peru to North Korea to Russia, similar to the USA.

 Over time I got jaded -- it seemed like corruption is just part of human nature, an inescapable aspect of every nation.
 But these stories showed me that these hurtful troubles aren't inevitable.
 They showed me that it really is possible to live in a beautiful way with other people -- not just within a nuclear family or friendly neighborhood, but _we can have a whole nation where respect is the norm._